localghost/stuff/README.md

 Exercises from Efficient Programming with Components video lectures conducted by Alexander Stepanov for A9 (https://www.youtube.com/playlist?list=PLHxtyCq_WDLXryyw91lahwdtpZsmo4BGD).

 # the_art_of_computer_programming
-Excersises for The Art of Computer Programming by Donald Knuth.
+Exercises for The Art of Computer Programming by Donald Knuth.